How

 And in this ioye eternally remayne.

-What ioye is here ye shalle assay and see;
+What ioye is here ye shalle assay

 Honoured be thou Lord in thy Mageste.